mulinlab/cepip/README.md

 # Installing cepip

-Simply decompress the archive and run the following command.

-   java -Xms256m  -Xmx1300m -jar ./cepip.jar  [arguments]

-The arguments -Xms256m and -Xmx1300m set the initial and maximum Java heap sizes for cepip as 256 megabytes and 1.3 gigabytes respectively.
-Specifying a larger maximum heap size can speed up the analysis.
-A higher setting like -Xmx2g or even-Xmx5g is required when there is a large number of variants, say 5 million.
-The number, however, should be less than the size of physical memory of a machine.

-Note: [arguments] can be saved in a flat text file.
+We have integrated our JAVA version cepip into KGGSeq package (http://grass.cgs.hku.hk/limx/kggseq/doc10/UserManual.html#ContexSpcific), now it supports whole genome scoring in an efficient manner (require mannually download dbNCFP wohle genome annotation file).
+Please refer to the manual for package configuration and running parameters (--regulatory-causing-predict and --cell).

-More infomation about installation, usage and updates, please visit: http://mulinlab.org/cepip
+Old infomation about installation, usage and updates, please visit: http://mulinlab.org/cepip